JohnG1/getting-cleaning-data/CodeBook.md

 * Subject_Id - The ID of the test subject
 * Activity - The type of activity performed when the corresponding measurements were taken
 ## Measurements
+The below variables contain the mean measurements for each subject by activity.
+Each subject has one row per activity.
+Means were taken on the normalized features from the original data and therefore are bounded between (-1,1).

 * TimeDomain_BodyAcceleration_Mean_X
 * TimeDomain_BodyAcceleration_Mean_Y
 * TimeDomain_BodyAcceleration_Mean_Z